Welcome to Music at Coloma

 Competitions, Tours and Concerts

 We firmly believe that taking our music outside of school is a key requirement for developing not only the girl’s interest and enthusiasm but also in sharing our gifts and talents with the wider community.
-During the year girls sing and play at approximately 40 concerts and events, and during November 2016 Coloma students will be performing twice at the Royal Albert Hall.
-Below are just a few recent highlights.
+During the year girls sing and play at approximately 30 concerts and events both inside and outside of school.